Anthrocon/www/content/Registration/registration/index.md

 ### New Registration Process for 2025

 Our Registration system has now changed.
-To ensure you have a smooth registration experience, please read over our [**updated How to Register section**](#how-to-register) below these updates.
+To ensure you have a smooth registration experience, please read over our [updated How to Register section](#how-to-register) below these updates.

 ### Hotel Booking Registration Policy

 **You must be registered for Anthrocon in order to reserve an Anthrocon-block hotel room**.
-For more details on process, refer to [**our Hotels page**](/hotel).
+For more details on process, refer to [our Hotels page](/hotel).

 ### At-the-door membership availability